elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 ### Number of Pages per Domain

 We now report the number of pages that have been harvested from each domain.
-Note that we do not understand the empty domain.
+Note that we do not understand the empty domain as all markup was extracted from a web domain.

 (25 results)
 | domain | count |